-Property Acquisition Program
+Land Whatcom Land Acquisition Program

 In 2001, the City began a program to purchase available land in the Lake Whatcom Watershed, funded by watershed fees.
 Watershed protection is the first and most basic step in a multi-barrier approach to insuring pure drinking water.
 Our duty to provide clean water for over 100,000 residents begins with careful land management.

-Lands Protected by the Property Acquisition Program
+Lands Protected by the Lake Whatcom Watershed Land Acquisition and Preservation Program

-Visit the City of Bellingham's Lake Whatcom Acquisition and Preservation Program page or view the Lake Whatcom Watershed Protected Properties Map below for a list of protected properties and more information about this program.
+Visit the City of Bellingham's Lake Whatcom Watershed Land Acquisition and Preservation Program page or view the Lake Whatcom Watershed Protected Properties Map below for a list of protected properties and more information about this program.

 Interested in selling your property in the Lake Whatcom Watershed?
 Learn how you can sell your property and leave a legacy of protection in the Lake Whatcom Watershed.